FOSSEE/st-scripts/tuples/script.rst

     t[2] = "Hello"

 We can see that, it raises an error saying tuple does not support item assignment.
-It only implies that tuples are immutable or in simple words, tuples cannot be changed.
+Tuples are immutable, and cannot be changed after creation.

-But what is the use of tuples!!!
+Then, what's the use of tuples?

 We shall understand that soon.
 But let us look at a simple problem of swapping values.